 It has been well documented that enumeration of Circulating Tumor Cells (CTCs) isolated from the peripheral blood of breast cancer patients can be used as a prognostic indicator of survival.
-Typically, CTC identification relies on immunohistochemical stains used in an absent/present method (i.e. CK+/CD45-).
-However, the methodology for identification of CTCs is highly subjective, and histological cytology remains the standard identifier of cancer cells.
-We expand upon our work regarding the cytological criteria of CTCs, Adams et al, Cytometry 20151, to determine if pathological grading criteria can be applied to CTCs.
+CTC identification typically relies on immunohistochemical stains used in an absent/present method (i.e. CK+/EpCAM+/CD45-).
+However, this methodology for identification of CTCs is highly subjective, and histological cytology remains the standard identifier of cancer cells.
+We expand upon our work regarding the cytological criteria of CTCs, Adams et al, Cytometry 2015, to determine if pathological grading criteria can be applied to CTCs.
 We report the assessment for overall survival of 36 late stage breast cancer patients in relation to CTC number and presence of active mitosis.